scikit-rt/scikit-rt/README.md

  (not relative).
 - The argument to `-p` maps the server port (8888) on the local machine to the server port (8888) on the container side.
+--->

+## Overview

+In scikit-rt, different types of radiotherapy data are represented by different types of object: [Image](https://scikit-rt.github.io/scikit-rt/skrt.image.html#skrt.image.Image), [StructureSet](https://scikit-rt.github.io/scikit-rt/skrt.structures.html#skrt.structures.StructureSet), [ROI](https://scikit-rt.github.io/scikit-rt/skrt.structures.html#skrt.structures.ROI)
+ (region of interest), [Plan](https://scikit-rt.github.io/scikit-rt/skrt.dose.html#skrt.dose.Plan), [Dose](https://scikit-rt.github.io/scikit-rt/skrt.dose.html#skrt.dose.Dose).
+Different types of data may be loaded and worked with independently of one another, or may be grouped and linked by loading via [Study](https://scikit-rt.github.io/scikit-rt/skrt.patient.html#skrt.patient.Study) or [Patient](https://scikit-rt.github.io/scikit-rt/skrt.patient.html#skrt.patient.Patient) objects.

+Usage information, and code examples, for working with the different types of scikit-rt data objects are given below, followed by information on generation and use of synthetic data, image registration, and keyboard shortcuts for interactive image viewing outside of a Jupyter notebook.

 ## Table of contents
 1) [Images](#images)